crimanlor/tribook/readme.md

-# Tribook - Accommodation Reservation System
+# Tribook - Apartment Booking System

 The project involves creating a tourist accommodation search and booking application using Node.js and Express.
 The application allows users to create, delete, modify, or list all apartments in the database.